HasanTarik-REC/Note-Collections/Second Year/Even Semester/Cyber and Intellectual Property Law/Cyber Crime(Chapter 3).md

 2. Territorial jurisdiction(locum)
 3. Subject matter jurisdiction(subjectam)

+### **<br/>Digital evidence**
+Digital evidence is data stored within electronic devices or systems that can be recovered by forensic experts and used as acceptable evidence in court.
+Examples: email, text messages, hard drives, social media accounts, audio and video files, smart TVs, etc.

+### **<br/>RAM Slack**
+The data used for padding is taken from the memory buffers of the system.
+This data originates from the memory of the computer and is called RAM Slack.
+RAM Slack pertains only to the last sector of a file.
+RAM Slack can contain any information that may have been created, viewed, modified, downloaded, or copied during the past work sessions since the computer was last booted.
+Thus, if the computer has not been shut down for several days, the data stored in the file slack can come from work sessions that occurred in the past.

+### **<br/>File Slack**
+When a file is created its length depends upon its contents.
+When this file is saved to the disk any system using DOS, Windows, or Windows NT saves it in the form of blocks of data.
+These blocks are of a fixed length and are known as clusters.
+Most of the time, the contents of files do not exactly match the size of these clusters.
+The space that remains from the end of the file contents to the last cluster assigned to the file which is called File Slack.
+To fill in this space randomly selected data from the computer's memory is used.
+File Slack is created at the time when a file is saved to disk.
+File Slack is created utilizing randomly selected data from the computer memory.

+### **<br/>Drive Slack**
+In certain situations, more or additional sectors need to be added to fill out the blocks of the last cluster assigned to a particular file.
+In such a case, a different kind of slack has to be created.
+This is known as Drive Slack.
+This is then stored in the sectors needed to fill up the last cluster for a file.

 ### **<br/>Definition of Cybercrime**
 E-crimes are almost conventional crimes in nature committed by using computers and ICT with the intention of making social disorder.